-Thereafter, once the SMEs manage to be secure, they will be possibly able to move on to get certified by certification mechanisms, approved by national Supervisory Authorities, the existence of which is encouraged by the GDPR itself.
+In this vein, once the SMEs manage to be secure, they could request from certification bodies and national Supervisory Authorities (the existence of which is encouraged by GDPR) to investigate whether they are subject to receive certification.

-Consequently, the SENTINEL tool, that targets SMEs' end users and not only assessors, will enhance the GDPR compliance preparedness level of SMEs by offering an end-to-end digital GDPR & data protection compliance and impact assessment framework, based on the established process assessment principles and well-defined standards.
-In this way, subjects' rights will be fully respected and protected, and SMEs will be able to achieve the desirable compliance security- a safeguard, that will keep them out of risks and fines, and that will undoubtedly add business value to them, contribute to their business prosperity, health, and progress.
+Consequently, the SENTINEL tool, that targets SMEs' end-users and not only assessors, will enhance the GDPR compliance preparedness level of SMEs by offering an end-to-end digital GDPR & data protection compliance and impact assessment framework based on the established process assessment principles and well-defined standards.
+In this way, subjects' rights will be fully respected and protected, and SMEs will be able to achieve the desirable compliance security, a safeguard, that will keep them out of risks and fines and undoubtedly add business value to them, contribute to their business prosperity, health, and progress.